 Jun 7, 2014

 This week at the opening of the Venice Architecture Biennale Jeffrey discussed the challenges of integrating technology into the workplace at the US Pavilion.
 Following the discussion, Columbia University and the US Pavilion hosted a reception for Volume magazine's issue about technology and architecture, "Is This Not a Pipe."
+Check out all of the activities at OfficeUS.
 We are also super honored that "BIMness: or the Problem of Integration" by Jeffrey Inaba, Benedict Clouette and C-LAB was published in the Biennale's catalog.

 Jun 4, 2014